rheggadadevanakote/GettingAndCleaningData/Codebook.md

 d)Load data from activity_labels.txt to activitylabels.
 The YSet uses descriptive activity names to name the activities in the data set.
 There are 6 levels of activity like walking,walking upstairs,walking downstairs,sitting standing,laying.

+e)The script renames the SSet with descriptive column name like Subject.
+It then merges the XSet,YSet and the SSet.
+This creates a data frame of 10299 obs with 68 variables.
+The last two contain columns labelled with activity ID's and Subject ID's.
+It is written out to the PreTidyData.csv

+f) The final cleaned independent tidy data set is created with the average of each measurement for each activity and each subject.
+It is a 180 * 66 dataframe that is written out to TidyData.csv